-A field, relationship, reference, formula, or role that can be saved to an object type that can then be added to a configurable form.
+Any object type element that can be added to a configurable form, including a field, relationship, reference, formula, or role that can be saved to an object type that can then be added to a configurable form.

-Used to select which relationships and references a data visualization or assessment will draw its data from.
-The relationships and references you can choose from depend on the anchor or assessment's focus object type.
+A collection of object types (e.g., relationships, references) that a data visualization or assessment will draw its data from, depending on the anchor or assessment's focus object type.

 Part of a data definition, the data path displays all the relationships and references saved to the selected anchor or focus object type, so you choose which object types data is drawn from.

-A component added to an object type and configurable form where a user can input data.
-Fields can include plain text, numeric, date and time formats, as well as select lists (dropdown menus), and attachments.
+A space where a user can input data.
+Fields belong to an object type but can also be displayed on a standard form.
+They include plain text, numeric, date and time formats, as well as select lists (i.e., dropdown menus) and attachments.

-Permissions on a role that grants users access to all the records (objects) for the object type(s) added to that role.
-Users with global permissions do not need to be added to an object to view it nor do they need to be granted inferred permissions, but what they can do with the objects (create, read, edit, etc.) is determined by their role's workflow permissions for each state.
+|Users are granted access to all the records (objects) for the object type(s) added to that role via global permissions.
+Users with global permissions do not need to be added to an object to view it, nor do they need to be granted inferred permissions.
+However, their role's workflow permissions for each state determines what they can do with the objects (e.g., create, read, edit).|

 Additional permissions on a role that allows administrators to select which additional objects, connected through relationships or references, a user has access to without directly granting permission through the role field on a form.
 This ensures users within a particular role with explicit permissions are indirectly given the appropriate access to the information they need when interacting with related objects.

-A component that connects two or more object types together when object types are added to an object type group and that group is selected when creating a relationship.
-For example, to track which employees are creating Incident objects, you would add the Employee Record object type to a group called “Employees,” then create a relationship on Incident using the Employees group, naming the relationship “Incident Report Writer” to indicate who created the report.
+A function that connects two or more object types together when object types are added to an object type group.
+For example, to track employees creating Incident objects, users can add the Employee Record object type to a group called “Employees,” then create a relationship on Incident using the Employees group and name it “Incident Report Writer” to indicate who created the report.